futurestudio/hapi-rate-limitor/README.md

   - enabled or disable the plugin, e.g. when running tests
 - **`skip`**: Function, default: `() => false`
   - an async function to determine whether to skip rate limiting for a given request.
 The `skip` function accepts the incoming request as the only argument
+- **`getIp`**: Function, default: `undefined`
+  - an async function with the signature `async (request)` to manually determine the requesting IP address.
+This is helpful if your load balancer provides the client IP address as the last item in the list of forwarded addresses (e.g. Heroku and AWS ELB)
 - **`ipWhitelist`**: Array, default: `[]`
   - a array of whitelisted IPs that won’t be rate-limited and requests from such IPs proceed the request lifecycle.
 Notice that the related responses won’t contain rate limit headers.